chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 When one of the main gang simply holds out a gem piece to ward off a Druun: it's kind of a lame action.
 It's not very visual, nor shows off fantastical physical feats, or at least *some* effort on the character's part to effectively wield the gem stones.

 It would be WAY cooler if every tribe's gem piece should be incorporated uniquely into tribe-centric artifacts.
-Think of it exactly like the containers for *Marvel*'s *Avenger*'s Infinity Stones (the *Tesserect* for the Space Stone, the *Aether* for the Reality Stone, etc.), or like *Pirate of the Caribbean*'s *At World's End*'s "Pieces of Eight" ( #TODO )!
+Think of it exactly like the containers for *Marvel*'s *Avenger*'s Infinity Stones (the *Tesserect* for the Space Stone, the *Aether* for the Reality Stone, etc.), or like *Pirate of the Caribbean*'s *At World's End*'s [Piece of Eight](https://pirates.fandom.com/wiki/Piece_of_Eight_(item)) (actual items like a playing card, which represented and identified each of the Pirate Lords)!
 The gem piece would enchant the weapon (with a shimmer animation when it's attached) and make it super effective against the Druun.
 Plus, it's extra opportunity to showcase SEA culture.

 - Chief Benja's gem-embedded chain-whip-sword [kris/keris](https://en.wikipedia.org/wiki/Kris)[kalis](https://en.wikipedia.org/wiki/Kalis) for Heart
 - Naamari's dragon pendant for Fang, embedded on top of Virana's (Naamari's mom) scepter (perhaps like a [trishula](https://en.wikipedia.org/wiki/Trishula)?)
 Whose tip can be unattached and become a [tekpi/chabang](https://en.wikipedia.org/wiki/Tekpi)?
 - I was today years old when I learnt the [karambit](https://en.wikipedia.org/wiki/Karambit) is a SEA thing.
 It's literally a Talon.
 Perfect for close-quarters swindling thieves.
 - A gem-tipped bamboo spear for Spine, magically unbreakable—bamboo is literally used in [tongkat/toya/lembing silat](https://www.youtube.com/watch?v=mVDpbVJ8rBU)
-- Tail's the most underdeveloped story-wise, so they could have anything, really.
+- Tail's the most underdeveloped story-wise, so they could have anything, rehttps://en.wikipedia.org/wiki/Celuritally.
 But look at this beautiful [kujang](https://en.wikipedia.org/wiki/Kujang_(weapon)).
 Though if Tail's main industry were to be agriculture, the [celurit/sabit](https://en.wikipedia.org/wiki/Celurit) is another culturally-beautiful weapon/tool.

 Then, as each member of the gang use a Gem Piece to fight off the Druun, they can actually incorporate expert combat skills and unique fighting styles.